Michigan Farm to Institution Network

 Farm to early care and education helps children and families eat more local foods.

-Cultivate Michigan is a statewide campaign designed to help ramp up farm to institution programs and track progress.
+Cultivate Michigan is a statewide campaign to help farm to institution programs grow.